 MRP vs ERP — What’s the Difference?

-While Material Requirements Planning (MRP) and Enterprise Resource Planning (ERP) systems are often interconnected and share common features and capabilities, there are a few key differences to note.
+While Material Requirement Planning (MRP) and Enterprise Resource Planning (ERP) systems are often interconnected and share common features and capabilities, there are a few key differences.

-Let’s take a look at a few key differences between the two planning systems:
+Let’s take a look at a few critical differences between ERP and MRP systems:

 Scope and Functionality

-On one hand, MRP focuses specifically on material planning and inventory management, including calculating material requirements based on demand forecasts, existing inventories, and current sales orders, to ensure proper material availability, no matter what.
+On the one hand, MRP focuses specifically on material planning and inventory management, including calculating material requirements based on demand forecasts, existing inventories, and current sales orders to ensure proper material availability, no matter what.

 On the other, ERP is a comprehensive system that integrates core finance, human resources, manufacturing, and supply chain planning operations into one centralized platform to coordinate more efficient production processes across the board.